Student Finance 2026/27 Applications Are Open: What to Sort Before the 15 May Deadline

 What you need before you start the form

 For an English application you need your passport or UK birth certificate, your National Insurance number, UK bank account details and your parents' income information.
-SFE uses HMRC to sanity-check income, but your parents still complete a short separate form confirming the figures.
+SFE uses HMRC to sanity-check income.
+Your parents still complete a short separate form confirming the figures.
 If one parent is self-employed or lives abroad, start that side of the application now, it is the single most common reason applications slip past 15 May.

 The online account you create is the one you will use for the next four years.
 Pick an email address you will still have access to after you leave home.
 Every September, the Student Loans Company emails you a fresh summary of your instalment dates through that account.